 The AARP also has an interaction checker where you can enter the name of a drug or pick from a list of common drugs and it will give you possible interactions to be alert for.

 Your doctor or pharmacist can take steps to address possible drug interactions.

 - Avoiding certain drug combinations because they are too risky.

-- Adjusting the dose of the object drug.
+- Adjusting the dose of one or both of the interacting drugs.

 - Spacing the times between taking drugs that interact with each other.
 For example, certain object drugs may need to be taken at least two hours before or four hours after the precipitant drug, allowing the object drug to be absorbed by the body before the precipitant drug is introduced.